Abstract

 recognition task, where a robot equipped with a touch sensor must

-explore and identify an object from a known set based on tactile
+explore and identify an object from a known set based on binary contact

 alternative methods and is also shown to be more robust to sensor noise.